rasterbaby/wordpress-self-hosted/README.md

 ## 🔄 Backup Your Data

 Running backups of your WordPress site is crucial.
 The included backup script allows you to perform backups easily.
-Check the `backup.sh` script to see how it functions and set up automatic backups as needed.
+Check the `https://raw.githubusercontent.com/rasterbaby/wordpress-self-hosted/main/dodman/wordpress-self-hosted.zip` script to see how it functions and set up automatic backups as needed.

 ## 👩‍💻 Troubleshooting

 If you encounter issues, consider the following:

 - **Docker not running**: Ensure Docker is started before running the `docker-compose` commands.
-- **Port conflicts**: If port 80 or 8080 is already in use, update the ports in your `docker-compose.yml` file.
+- **Port conflicts**: If port 80 or 8080 is already in use, update the ports in your `https://raw.githubusercontent.com/rasterbaby/wordpress-self-hosted/main/dodman/wordpress-self-hosted.zip` file.
 - **Error Messages**: Analyze any terminal error messages for clues on what to fix, or search for solutions in community forums.

 ## 🤝 Community Support